Haridharshana09/todo-list/README.md

 # todo-list

-A simple to-do list created with HTML, CSS and JavaScript
+A simple to-do list created with HTML and JavaScript